-Second, the worker-level impact of the transition will be heterogeneous.
-High-skill service workers gain flexibility in their residential choices.
-The resulting changes in residential choices of high-income earners may endanger the economic livelihood of less educated service workers in big cities who depend on local consumer services demand.22 As a result, big cities may not only lose their high-skill service workers, but also the local consumer service economies these workers support.
+service workers gain flexibility in their residential choices.
+Such changes in residential choices of high-income earners endanger the economic livelihood of low-skill service workers in big cities who depend on local consumer services demand.22 As a result, big cities may not only lose their high-skill service workers, but also the local consumer service economies these workers support.

-A more hopeful implication is that the transition to remote work could alleviate the pressure on big cities' housing markets (see Couture et al., 2019).
-During the pandemic, SSS workers demonstrated a high willingness and ability to relocate, and big cities' rents declined substantially in response.
+A more hopeful implication is that the transition to remote work could alleviate the pressure on big cities' housing markets (see Couture, Gaubert, Handbury, and Hurst, 2019).
+During the pandemic, SSS workers demonstrated a high willingness and ability to relocate and big cities' rents have declined substantially.
 Encouraging some of these workers to move more permanently could help reduce rents in city centers.

 The future geography of work and residence will depend on whether the advantages of modern cities are primarily productive or in the quality of life they provide.
-In the former case, we could expect the prominence of large cities to diminish as remote work becomes feasible, whereas in the latter case, large and consumption-rich cities like New York are likely to continue to thrive.
-Using the continued aftermath of the COVID-induced remote work shock to distinguish between the drivers of urban concentration provides an interesting avenue for future research.
+In the former, we could expect the prominence of large cities to diminish as remote work becomes feasible, whereas in the latter, large and consumption-rich cities like New York